Luifr/craftnote-challenge/README.md

 1. Send a get request in `localhost:3000/direction` with two url parameters `heading` and `target` both are rational numbers between 0 and 359
 1. Receive the response with an object giving the direction `{ direction: string }`

-## Formatter (prettier)

-1. To get the benefit of auto formatting in vscode install prettier globally `npm i -g prettier` and the [prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

 ## How to run with Docker